-27. Registration Life Cycle
+Public Interest Registry 27.
+Registration Life Cycle

 Public Interest Registry (PIR) has been successfully managing .ORG, one of the internet's original gTLDs, for over nine years.
-PIR uses Afilias Limited as the registry backend service provider who will also support this gTLD.
+PIR uses Afilias Limited as the registry backend service provider who will also support .ONG.
 Afilias has experience managing registrations for over a decade and supports comprehensive registration lifecycle services including the registration states, all standard grace periods, and can address any modifications required with the introduction of any new ICANN policies.

-This gTLD will follow the ICANN standard domain lifecycle, similar to other gTLDs, such as .ORG.
-There are four main phases in the lifecycle of this gTLD domain name.
+.ONG will follow the ICANN standard domain lifecycle, similar to other gTLDs, such as .ORG.
+There are four main phases in the lifecycle of a .ONG domain name.
 These include: 1) the Registration period, 2) the Auto-renew grace period, 3) the Redemption grace period, and 4) the Pending delete period.
+An additional two-step verification process is required within the registration period to verify that the registrant is a bona fide member of the NGO Community.
 The response below includes a description of a domain lifecycle, including domain creation, transfer protocols, grace period implementation, and the respective time frames for each, as well as, a summary of the resources needed to support them.
-All gTLD domains are subject to the policies defined in Evaluation Questions #28 and #29.
+All .ONG domains are subject to the policies defined in Evaluation Questions #20e and #29.